euc-dev/ws1-identity-services-api/docs/index.md

 }'
 ```

-Replace `{baseURL}` with your Workspace ONE Access tenant URL and `{access_token}` with the access token that you obtained in Step 2 for authorization.
+Replace `{baseURL}` with your Omnissa Access tenant URL and `{access_token}` with the access token that you obtained in Step 2 for authorization.
 You can set the token time to live ("access_token_ttl") field which determines the lifespan for all access tokens acquired by the client.

 ### Step 4 - Get access token for the OAuth 2.0 Client